ska-telescope/developer.skatelescope.org/src/tools/monitoring-dashboards/new-environments.rst

 * **Info Dev Environment** - once the deploy and test jobs have been executed successfully, this job can be executed to provide an overview of the environment deployed

-* **Stop Dev Environment**  - job automatically executed after 4 hours, deleting the created envrionment.
+* **Stop Dev Environment**  - job automatically executed after 4 hours, deleting the created environment.
 It can also be executed manually, if necessary, before the defined 4 hours

 * **Test Dev Environment** - second job to be executed, automatically, once the deploy job finishes to check that something has been deployed and is running